component-driven/component-driven-development/Readme.md

 npm install
 ```

-### Design systems for React developers
+### Running the code and exercises

 Run:

-- `npm start` to work on exercises and run the completed app and style guide
+- `npm start` to work on the exercises, and run the completed app and style guide

 Or:

-- `npm run exercises-cdd` to work on exercises
+- `npm run exercises` to work on exercises
 - `npm run styleguide` to run the completed style guide
-- `npm run app` to run the completed app

-### Resilient component libraries in React

-Run:

-- `npm run start-rcl` to work on exercises and run the completed app

-Or:

-- `npm run exercises-rcl` to work on exercises
 - `npm run app` to run the completed app

 ## Tech stack